lobodol/drone-flight-controller/README.md

 You can use [this](https://github.com/lobodol/ESC-calibration) to calibrate your ESCs.

-A detailed article is available [here](https://www.firediy.fr/article/asservissement-pid-drone-ch-8) (in french)
+A detailed article is available [here](https://www.firediy.fr/article/asservissement-pid-drone-ch-8) (in french).

 (i) Currently under active development.